Boat on water below buildings

 7. Eating Bacalhau and Drinking Port

-Time to sample some local food of Bacalhau, a potato bread mixed with dry cod with some cheese in its centre.
-It was yummy especially when washed down with a white Port.
+It was time to sample some local food: Bacalhau, a potato bread mixed with dry cod and cheese in its centre.
+It was yummy, especially when washed down with a white Port.

 We stopped in at Casa Portuguesa to buy our “Portugal Experience.”